IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US01 - Account Sign Up**

 As a user I want to register on the platform with data that is not very sensitive.
-If I am not sure about buying or directly with Google to protect my integrity and use the services offered by the platform when registering
+If I am not sure about buying or directly with Google to protect my integrity and use the services offered by the platform when registering.

 **Validation:**

-- VA011 - The user can register into the platform by email or a google account.
+- VA011 - The user can register into the platform by email or a Google account.
   - AC - Auth Clients
 - VA012 - The user must have a secure password with at least 8 characters.
   - AC - Auth Clients